los7key/garden/docs/tech/security/README.md

 Despite what I knew and coming from another company where I was almost solely responsible for their security, I feel like this was pivotal to my moving away from the unknown(?)
 InfoSec path to the more comfortable path of making a sysadmin my career, especially at a time of having a family to support.

 About 15 years later, my teenage son and his friends were taking high school and college-level computer science classes and they gave me the bug again.
-It's almost unbelievable how the wealth of information and tools had come such a LONG way in the last 15 years haha
+It's almost unbelievable how the wealth of information and tools had come such a LONG way in the last 15 years!

 [TODO]: Something in here should explain why I care about putting all this info out here on the Internet.
 After all, it's not very good OPSEC.
 Who knows?
 One day it might make me take everything down completely [again](/tech/code/how-my-site-works).
 Maybe it just stays annonymous?